hackforla/website-wiki/docs/decision-records/not-implemented/using-a-forked-repos-github-pages-to-view-the-website.md

 ---
-title: Using a forked repo's GitHub pages to view the website
+title: Using a forked repo's GitHub Pages to view the website
 tags:
     - 'decision record'
     - 'not implemented'